Dany Saputra

-Dany Saputra (born 1 January 1991) is an Indonesian professional footballer who plays as a left back for Liga 2 club Persiku Kudus.
+Dany Saputra (born 1 January 1991) is an Indonesian former footballer who last played as a left back for Persiku Kudus.

 Club career

 Persija Jakarta

 At the end of December 2013, he was officially recruited by Persija Jakarta after undergoing a trial match.
 He made his league debut on 8 May 2014 in an Old Indonesia derby against Persib Bandung at the Jalak Harupat Stadium, Bandung.

 Persebaya United / Surabaya United /Bhayangkara

 In December 2014, Dany signed with Persebaya United (Bhayangkara) for the 2015 Indonesia Super League.
 He made his league debut on 5 April 2015 in a 1–0 win against Mitra Kukar at the Gelora Bung Tomo Stadium, Surabaya.
 Dany only made 2 appearances for the club because this season was officially discontinued by PSSI on 2 May 2015 due to a ban by Imam Nahrawi, Minister of Youth and Sports Affairs, against PSSI to run any football competition.

 In 2016, Dany's club renamed as Indonesian National Police Surabaya United.
 He made his official new league Liga 1 debut on 20 April 2017 in a 2–1 win against Badak Lampung at the Gelora Bung Tomo Stadium, Surabaya.